carmenbianca/protokolo/README.md

 For example, you can create `changelog.d/added/000_important_feature.md` to make it appear first.

-Finally, compile your change log with `protokolo compile`.
-This will take all change log entries and put them in your `CHANGELOG.md`.
+Finally, compile your change log with
+`protokolo compile --changelog CHANGELOG.md changelog.d`.
+This will take all change log entries from `changelog.d` and put them in your `CHANGELOG.md`.
 If we run it now, the following section is added after the `<!-- protokolo-section-tag -->` comment:

 ```markdown
 ## ${version} - 2023-11-08